Characters

 Internal Behavior

-• On the server, each player’s character is cloned into PLAYER_MODEL_CACHE
+Camerainworkspaceto prevent them from replicating automatically. - On the server, each player’s character is cloned into

-• When a player leaves, their model is destroyed and CharacterRemoved is fired.
+PLAYER_MODEL_CACHEare consumed, registered, and removed. - When a player leaves, their model is destroyed and

 Usage Example